 Extreme poverty and the AIDS pandemic ravaged rural western Kenya.
 In some schools, 50% of the students have lost a parent to disease.
 Surviving family members struggle to provide even basic necessities such as food.
 Hungry children miss school either because they don't feel well, or because they are looking for work to earn money for food.
 Even when they attend class, hungry children do not perform well.
 School teachers say, "To keep our kids in school, we must deal with their hunger."

-The project has partnered with 18 primary schools to provide a daily school lunch for needy children.
+The project partners with 20 primary schools to provide a daily school lunch for needy children.
 The project provides maize and beans, and the schools provide supplementary vegetables, cooking oil, and fuel.
 Children's guardians prepare and serve the school lunch, providing some much-needed income for the family.

 We feed at least 3,100 children a nutritious meal every school day, allowing them to attend school regularly and improving their academic performance.
 With food and an education, these children are healthier and living up to their full potential.

 Give the gift of stability in a time of instability.
 Set up an automatic, monthly gift now and get matched at 100%—because the COVID-19 pandemic has hurt us all, and it will take all of us to overcome it.
 Terms and conditions apply.